Hastein: England

-In late summer 893, Hastein's men struck out again.
-They moved all their booty, women and ships, from East Anglia, to the ruined Roman fortress at Chester.
-The plan was to rebuild the fortifications and use it as a base for raiding northern Mercia.
+In mid-893, Hastein's forces moved their camp from East Anglia, to the ruined Roman fortress at Chester.
+Hastein apparently planned to rebuild the fortifications and use it as a base for raiding northern Mercia.
 However, the Mercians had other ideas, they laid siege to the fortress and attempted to starve the Danes out by removing or retrieving any livestock and destroying any crops in the area.

-In the autumn the besieged army left Chester, marched down to the south of Wales and devastated the Welsh kingdoms of Brycheiniog, Gwent and Glywysing until the summer of 894.
-They came back via Northumbria, the Danish-held midlands of the Five Burghs, and East Anglia to return to the fort at Mersea Island.
-In the autumn of 894, the army towed their ships up the Thames to a new fort on the River Lea.
-In the summer of 895 Alfred arrived with the West Saxon army, and obstructed the course of the Lea with a fort either side of the river.
-The Danes abandoned their camp, returned their women to East Anglia and made another great march across the Midlands to a site on the Severn (where Bridgnorth now stands), followed all the way by hostile forces.
-There they stayed until the spring of 896 when the army finally dispersed into East Anglia, Northumbria and according to the Anglo-Saxon Chronicle, those that were penniless found themselves ships and went south across the sea to the Seine.
+In late 893, the besieged army left Chester, marching to South Wales and devastated the kingdoms of Brycheiniog, Gwent and Glywysing over several months.
+In mid-894, they left, possibly by sea, since they returned to the Chester area, in a circuitous route encompassing the Danish strongholds of Northumbria, the Five Burghs, and East Anglia, before reaching their fort at Mersea Island.

+Moving to south-east England in late 894, Hastein's army towed their ships up the Thames to a fort they constructed on the River Lea.
+However, in mid-895, a Wessex army arrived, led by Alfred, and built a pair of forts on both sides of the Lea, blocking Hastein's access to the Thames and the sea.
+The Danes abandoned their camp, returned their families to East Anglia and made another great march, across the West Midlands, to a site on the Severn (where Bridgnorth now stands), followed all the way by hostile forces.
+There they stayed until early-mid 896, when Hastein's army dissolved.
+Its former members retreated to East Anglia and Northumbria, except – according to the Anglo-Saxon Chronicle – those that were penniless, who found ships and set out to raid Austrasia via the Seine.

 Legacy

 Hastein disappeared from history in around 896, by then an old man having already been described as "the lusty and terrifying old warrior of the Loire and the Somme", when he arrived in England several years earlier.
 He was one of the most notorious and successful Vikings of all time, having raided dozens of cities across many kingdoms in Europe and North Africa.

 The Picard monk Dudo of Saint-Quentin was very critical of Hastein:

-This was a man accursed: fierce, mightily cruel, and savage, pestilent, hostile, sombre, truculent, given to outrage, pestilent and untrustworthy, insolent, fickle and lawless.
-Death-dealing, uncouth, fertile in ruses, warmonger-general, traitor, fomenter of evil, and double-dyed dissimulator ...
-Dudo of St. Quentin's.
-Gesta Normannorum.
-Book 1.
-Chapter 3.

 He is identified with the Jarl Hasting who held the Channel Islands for a while.

 Some scholars have suggested that the Hastings area of Sussex in England may have been founded by a forebear of Hastein.